Chrioph/Haushaltsplaner/README.md

 # Haushaltsplaner

 Web Application for managing household tasks and budget

 Initialize Project:

 - Get NodeJs, Git, Java (for running the DB jar file) and (preferably) IntelliJ
 - Clone the repository from Github
-- In the IntellJ Terminal (bottom) go to the frontend and mobileFrontend folder and execute "npm install"
+- In the IntellJ Terminal (bottom) go to the frontend and mobileFrontend folder and execute "npm install" and "npm install -g npm-install-missing"
 - Go to the pom.xml and press Strg + Shift + O to resolve the project dependencies
 - in the directory src/main create the resources folder,in there, create a file "application.properties"
 - Add following entries to the created file